Arthur F. Gorham: Operation Husky: The Invasion of Sicily

 On the night of July 9, 1943, the paratroopers of the 505th Parachute Infantry Regiment loaded aircraft and departed the coast of North Africa for the island of Sicily.
 The 1st Battalion, under the command of the 28-year-old Gorham spearheaded the first regimental-sized airborne assault.
 Winds were high as they jumped in the early morning hours of July 10 and the paratroopers were scattered across and well beyond their drop zones.
 Assembling into small groups, the men began to wreak havoc among the German and Italian defenders of Sicily.

-In the combat that followed, Gorham positioned himself and the few dozen stragglers he found on the high ground near Comico airfield.
-On July 11, when approximately ten German tanks and a battalion of infantry began to assault their position, and all of his men were lying as low as possible, Gorham was on his feet, dodging incoming fire and moving around the position, bucking up his outnumbered men.
-When one of the Bazooka teams was killed, Gorham sprang for the weapon, loaded it himself, and went after one of the tanks.
-He hit the tank’s vulnerable side which set the tank on fire.
-Gorham then moved from point to point firing at the eye-slit of tanks, shouting encouragement to the men and directing their fire until the counterattack was beaten off.
-For his actions on July 11, 1943, Gorham was awarded the nation's second highest award for bravery, the Distinguished Service Cross.